 Canada 756.8

 National oil companies are notoriously lacking in transparency.
 With the exception of Aramco and Equinor, most disclose limited or no information at all.
-ADNOC, whose CEO Sultan Ahmed Al-Jaber is the current COP28 President, discloses virtually nothing.
+ADNOC, whose CEO Sultan Ahmed Al-Jaber is the COP28 President, discloses virtually nothing.

 The numbers don’t lie.